typesafehub/conductr-doc/src/main/play-doc/intro/Manage-Services.md

 ## Manage ConductR Services

-During installation ConductR registers a new linux service `conductr`.
+During installation ConductR registers a linux service named `conductr`.
 If HAProxy is installed, the service `conductr-haproxy` is registered as well.
 Both services are started automatically during boot-up.

 ### Service User
 The `conductr` service runs as the daemon user `conductr` in the user group `conductr`.
 When the service is started the first time it creates the user and group itself.